 Every business should be concerned about payment security; 71% of businesses reported that they were targeted by payment fraud in 2021.
 And payment fraud can be incredibly expensive, with the average data breach in the US costing $9.44 million.
-Businesses must prioritize payment security to protect their customers’ sensitive information, maintain customer trust, and avoid costly financial losses.
+Businesses must prioritise payment security to protect their customers’ sensitive information, maintain customer trust, and avoid costly financial losses.

 What's in this article?